 Use cushions, step stools, laundry baskets, whatever you can find, to create an indoor obstacle course for your children.
 You can also use masking tape or washi tape on the floor as part of the course (either as a tightrope, hopscotch, shapes to jump into or avoid).
-You can have the children take turns and time them to see who is the fastest or see if they can beat their own quickest time.
-Children can do the course forward, backward, on one foot, they can tiptoe, crawl, be creative and have fun.
+You can have the children take turns and time them to see who is the fastest or instead, see if they can beat their own quickest time.
+Children can do the course in many different ways.
+For instance, they can move forward, backward, on one foot, they can tiptoe, or crawl.
+So long as you are creative and have fun.

 Build a fort.

-I remember spending hours upon hours in my blanket for under the kitchen table.
-It was the coolest thing ever to me.
+I remember spending hours upon hours in my blanket fort under the kitchen table.
+In fact, it was on of my most favorite childhood memories.
 But, the best memories were when my mom or dad joined in the fun and climbed inside with me.

 Pretend to Ice Skate.

-If you have hard floors, invite the children to put on socks and pretend to skate.
-If you only have carpet, you can place plastic bags around their feet.
+If you have hard floors, then invite the children to put on socks and pretend to skate.
+If you only have carpet, then you can place plastic bags around their feet and skate.

 Play a game that requires movement.

 There are so many fun games to play, Simon Says, Duck Duck Goose, Mother May I, Follow the Leader, Hopscotch, Don’t Let the Balloon Touch the Floor, Hide and Seek, Hot Potato and so many more.
-Find tons of great games here: http://www.gameskidsplay.net/
+Also, you may find tons of great games here: http://www.gameskidsplay.net/

 Amber is the proud Homeschooling mother to four beautiful children, Damian (24), Rosaleigh (10), Carlyn (7), Naomi (4), and a wife to her loving husband, Chancellor.
 Her family also includes three cats.